What does a zero rate of inflation in the UK mean for expats?

 This could be particularly painful if the increased costs of servicing debt comes at the same time as a weakening pound.

-If you want to know more about how low levels of inflation could impact your finances, click the link below.
+If you want to know more about how low levels of inflation could impact your finances, click the link below to talk to our financial planning experts.